satoru-takeuchi/rook-helper/README.md

 It provides the following features.

 - Creates a simple K8s cluster and a Rook/Ceph cluster on that K8s cluster.
+  - Doesn't focus on external cluster, EC, and OpenShift related configurations.
 - Destroy the above-mentioned cluster.

+The target version is Rook v1.3.2.

 # Usage